CORA

 • A common ontology for real estate and infrastructure data

-• A semantic layer above existing data exchange standards
+• A coordination layer above existing data exchange standards

-• A shared model for entities, relationships, identifiers, and provenance
+• Shared classes, relationships, identifiers, and provenance for the domain

 • A foundation for agent-readable real assets data